emerfan/payme/README.md

 # payme

-This is my current work in progress, it powers a responsive Angular 6 UI.
+This is my current work in progress, it powers an responsive Angular 6 UI.

 A SpringBoot app for the creation, management,sending and storage of invoicing, customers and products.
 <ul>